codedpills/techpeeps-blog/src/content/blog/the-weakest-reliable-person-beats-the-most-talented-one.md

 When I asked Richard Brandt what separates the developers who make it from the ones who don't, I expected the usual answer.
 Talent.
 Raw problem-solving ability.
 Maybe grit.
 Instead he said one word, almost before I finished the question: "Reliability."
 And then, he doubled down with this: "the weakest person that is reliable is better than the most talented person that is not reliable."

-I did not expect that answer.
-But the more he explained it, the more it reframed everything else he had told me during this conversation.
+Knowing Richard, I half expected  that answer.
+But for you readers, the more he explained it, the more it reframed everything else he had told me during this conversation.

 ## Rewinding to how he got here